-I am a first-year Ph.D. student at Johns Hopkins University, advised by René Vidal.
+I am a second-year Ph.D. student at Johns Hopkins University, advised by René Vidal.
 Prior to joining Hopkins, I spent two years as a research assistant at ShanghaiTech University, advised by Manolis C. Tsakiris and collaborating with Laurent Kneip.
 I received my undergraduate degree in computer science with honor from ShanghaiTech, working with Manolis and Yi Ma.

 My research interests lie in the theoretical foundations of machine learning and data science as well as emerging applications.
 As such, I develop both rigorous mathematics and practical implementations in my work.
 In particular, I study subspace learning, 3D vision, and robotics.